aglezerman/project1_sta9760/README.md

 --output = string value for file to output to. if not provided, output to stdout

+## to build the docker
+docker build -t project1:1.1 .

 ## to print to stdout
 command: docker run -e APP_KEY='YOUR KEY HERE' -t project1:1.1 python -m main --num_pages=INT_VALUE --page_size=INT_VALUE